The complete kit for budgeting projects like a pro!

 - your expenses, initially,

-- secondly, your acquired revenues or revenues in the process of being acquired.
+- secondly, your acquired revenues or those in the process of being acquired.

 Thanks to this forward-looking tool, you can visualize the feasibility of your project in advance, make adjustments, and aim for balance or the expected margin.